MateuszSerafin/GNS3_Networks/LinuxSandbox/MailServers/README.md

 5. Create required directory ``/var/mail/vhosts/companyc.c/``
 6. Assign correct permissions ``chown -R vmail:vmail /var/mail/vhosts/``

 At this point you should be able to receive email.
-When received email it will create a directory (``/var/mail/vhosts/companyc.c/usera``) and you should be able to see email inside.  <br>
+When received email it will create a directory (``/var/mail/vhosts/companyc.c/usera``) and you should be able to see emails inside.  <br>
 Dovecot needs separate configuration.
 So no login via email client yet.

 ### Dovecot